lavafroth/tempest/README.md

 A huge thank you to these folks in helping me build this tool:

+- [guillaume-be](https://github.com/guillaume-be/rust-bert) for the Rust-ready library to interact with BERT models.
-- [Josh Habdas](https://cpdeberg.org/vhs) for creating the original C FFI using bindgen
+- [Josh Habdas](https://cpdeberg.org/vhs) for creating the original C FFI using bindgen.
 - [abb128](https://github.com/abb128) for the C implementation of [April ASR](https://github.com/abb128/april-asr).